 3. Optimism Due to Economic Recovery and a High Vaccination Rate3.
 Optimism Due to Economic Recovery and a High Vaccination Rate

-With the reopening of many offices, stores, and restaurants, there is a newfound optimism that things are slowly returning to normal.
+With many offices, stores, and restaurants reopening, there is a newfound optimism that things are slowly returning to normal.
 This is buoyed by more than 70% of New Yorkers vaccinated, with that rate continuing to climb.
-Also, many of those who left the city during the pandemic has already returned, creating a red-hot rental market.
+Also, many who left the city during the pandemic have already returned, creating a red-hot rental market.
 With rental demand staying high and inventory remaining low, purchasing an investment property has never been better.

 Considerations to Make Before BuyingConsiderations to Make Before Buying

 While purchasing an NYC investment property to rent is looking like a good idea right now, savvy investors should still take all the necessary precautions and considerations before jumping in.